To find out how you can help those devastated by the earthquake in Turkey, visit our Impact Your World page at CNN.com/IMPACT.

 Padak appeared not to have any significant trauma, but was suffering dehydration.
 He is reported to be a student from the village of Kiziloren and was taking courses while preparing for university entrance exams.

 Earlier in the week, crews pulled a 2-week-old baby, Azra Karaduman, alive from the debris.

-There were reports Thursday of a moderate earthquake in the country's south.
+The developments came as there were reports of a moderate earthquake in the country’s south.

 A 5.2 earthquake hit about 200 kilometers (125 miles) south of the center of Sunday’s quake, near the border with Iraq, the U.S. Geological Survey reported.

-Tokay was the latest of several people found alive in the rubble days after Sunday's quake.
-On Wednesday, rescuers pulled two people from collapsed buildings.
+Padak was the latest of several people found alive in the rubble days after Sunday’s quake.
+On Wednesday rescuers pulled two people from collapsed buildings.